Mercedes-Benz Fuel & Pay: Shipping at Enterprise Scale

 We Think That

-People feel uncomfortable paying with their phones at a gas station when they get the bad eye from other customers that are unaware they can pay digitally
+People feel uncomfortable paying with their phones at a gas station when they get the dirty looks from other customers who are unaware they can pay digitally

 Which is Why